rsquaredacademy/descriptr/cran-comments.md

-This is a minor release to fix bugs.
+This is a minor release with API changes and bug fixes.

 ## Test environments
 * local Windows 10, R 3.4.3